xiaocangshengGR/DDGR/README.md

 You should download the ImageNet manually and process the images into "src/data/datasets/ImageNet/imagenet-1000/".
 The directory is:
 ```
-├── py-DDGR                               # The main code directory
+├── py-DDGR1.0                               # The main code directory
 │   ├── src
 │   │  ├── data
 │   │  │  ├── datasets